btmannin5132/RevEng/_sources/syllabus.md

 -   Students must be transparent where and how they use generative models in this course.

+-   Students may not use AI/LLMs on their reflections.
+These are not graded for spelling/grammar, instructors are only interested in the student's own thought process.

 -   Students may generate up to 20% of a submission using generative models.
 This should be focused on formatting and thought collection.
     All data analysis must still be completed by the student.